 Radio City Music Hall Murals

-Radio City is the iconic theater, and its public areas feature unique murals that make going to Radio City unforgettable.
-EverGreene performed the conservation of six murals, including Witold Gordon’s Maps of the World and Henry Billings’ Crouching Panther.
-We provided written and photographic documentation, removal of synthetic varnishes and non-historic overpaint, and minimal inpainting.
+Radio City is the iconic theater.
+The murals, featured in the various public areas, make going to Radio City unforgettable.
+EverGreene implemented several conservation treatments on six murals, including Witold Gordon’s Maps of the World and Henry Billings’ Crouching Panther.
+We removed synthetic varnishes and non-historic overpaint, and restored paint loss by minimal inpainting.
+Written and photographic documentation was provided for each mural.

 Ezra Winter’s 60-foot-tall mural, The Fountain of Youth, was painted in 1932 for the Grand Foyer.
 Polyurethane had been unfortunately slathered on the mural, requiring EverGreene conservators to diligently work with tape to remove it.